 Field equipment includes 2 Grundfos pumps, a variety of dataloggers (pressure transducers, temperature loggers), a Solinst Model 407 Integra bladder pump and portable compressor, 2 Honda generators, YSI logger, multiple water level tapes, Eijkelkamp flow cell, Orion 3, 4 and 5 Star meters with pH, Eh, EC and DO electrodes, Hach digital titrator, Hach DR2800 portable spectrophotometer and 2 pressure filtration units.

+We recently purchased a thermal infrared camera (FLIR SC7650P) equipped with 50mm and 100mm lenses.
 We also have a collection of basic survey equipment, field laptops, and camping supplies.

 Earth Sciences faculty at SFU have also assembled a wide variety of geophysical instruments, including a Ground Penetrating Radar (GPR) unit, Electrical Resistivity Imaging system, EM-31, Magnetometer, and 24 Channel SmartSeis.
 In addition, equipment has been borrowed or rented from local geophysical/environmental consulting companies (e.g., Frontier Geophysics, Golder Associates) including Horizontal Loop EM, resistivity, and a variety of borehole tools.